SoulcodeAgency/vscode-unwanted-extensions/README.md

 # Unwanted extensions

+## 🧾Description

-This extensions, tries to help out with extensions which are not recommended for specific workspaces.
+This extensions notifies developers about extensions which are not recommended for a specific workspaces.

-🆕 It now also supports version ranges!
+> For example: You want to tell your team mates, that a specific package or version of an extension should be disabled.

+Because of VSCode limitations, its not possible to do it automatically, but we instead show a warning and lead the developer to the mentioned extensions, whenever he opens a project.

+More details can be read in this [👀 blog post](https://www.garaio.com/blog/vscode-extensions-unwanted-recommendations).

 ## ↗️Successor

-This is the continuation of the previous extension [Unwanted Recommendations](https://marketplace.visualstudio.com/items?itemName=GARAIOAG.garaio-vscode-unwanted-recommendations) which is not maintained anymore.
+[Unwanted extensions](https://marketplace.visualstudio.com/items?itemName=Soulcode.vscode-unwanted-extensions) is the continuation of the previous extension ~~[Unwanted Recommendations](https://marketplace.visualstudio.com/items?itemName=GARAIOAG.garaio-vscode-unwanted-recommendations)~~ which is not maintained anymore.
+Its just a new publisher, still the same maintainer.
-The extension therefore had to be migrated to a new publisher.
-The developer is the same.

-## 📖 Blog post

-I have written a more complete blog post about the whole topic and this extension, [👀 read it here](https://www.garaio.com/blog/vscode-extensions-unwanted-recommendations)

-## 🚧 Details / Situation
+## 🚧 VS Code situation

-Until now, it seems not to be possible to automate enabling or disabling extensions per project/workspace.
 The VSCode Team introduced **profiles**, which went into a good direction and might be the solution in the future for that.

-But still, there seem to be issues or unsupported details, like
+But still, there seems to be issues or unsupported details, like

 * **Deprecating** specific extensions for a workspace
 * Also handling **SemVer** with extensions is a topic